cosminturca/List-of-tasks/README.md

 # 1. General Overview

-The List Of Tasks application is a web platform dedicated to the efficient management of tasks and activities, aiming to improve user productivity.
+The List of tasks application is a web platform dedicated to the efficient management of tasks and activities, aiming to improve user productivity.
 The project is built using the MERN stack (MongoDB, Express.js, React.js, Node.js), providing a modern, fast, and scalable solution.

 The source code is organized into two main directories: